elysianb/vintedget/README.md

 ## Authentication

-**For download photos from favorites or conversations, you need to be authenticated**
+**⚠️ For download photos from favorites or conversations, you need to be authenticated**

 Get Access Token and Refresh Token, by going to Vinted website, open dev tools, and copy value of access_token_web and refresh_token_web.